Food insecurity among college students in the United States: Demographics

-Studies have examined the demographics of students who may be more likely to be affected by food insecurity.
-It's been found that students of color are more likely to be affected by food insecurities.
+A study done by professor of Public Health and author Nicholas Freudenberg examines the demographics of students who may be more likely to be affected by food insecurity.
+It's been found in a study conducted at the City University of New York that students of color are more likely to be affected by food insecurities.
 Researchers believe that growing rates of food insecurity in college students are due to an increasing population of low-income college students, higher tuition and insufficient financial assistance.
 According to a correlational study examining the undergraduate student population from universities in Illinois, African American students were more likely to report being very-low food secure compared to other racial groups.
 Similarly, the aforementioned study from the University of Hawaii at Manoa found that their undergraduate students, who identified as Hawaiians, Pacific Islanders, Filipinos, and mixed-race, were more likely to be at increased risk of food insecurity compared to Japanese students.
 In the City University of New York (CUNY), Black and Latino students were 1.5 times more likely to experience food insecurity than White and Asian students.
 Being a first generation student is another demographic that has been related to increased risk of food insecurity.
-Other demographics that have been found to increase risk of food insecurity in college students include receiving financial aid, being financially independent, and being employed.
+Other demographics studied at the University of Alabama that have been found to increase risk of food insecurity in college students include receiving financial aid, being financially independent, and being employed.
 Researchers have speculated that students who live at home with their family are less likely to be food insecure, due to spending less on housing expenditures.

+A study done by policy studies professor and president of California State University, Sacramento, J. Luke Wood, found that for White and Asian students, having a low income (defined as $30,000 or less) was a notable factor associated with food insecurity, moreover, white students within this income bracket had an 82% higher likelihood of experiencing food insecurity and Asian students had a 158% higher likelihood.
+Contrastingly, income was not found to be a big indicator of food insecurity in Black, Latino and multiethnic students.
+The study additionally concluded that community colleges were far more likely to have a higher percentage of students experiencing food insecurity.
+Community colleges have a higher percentage of low-income students and students of color.